RockStar666by/rsschool-cv/cv.md

 ## Experience
 ***
 I studied Pascal ABC at school and at the first year of university.
 At the end of the first year I made a course work in computer science using Pascal.
+Was the student of RSSchool courses RS 2020 Q1.
+Completed an interview to the Stage 2.

 ## Education